Leon-Sander/HoVerClaimDecomp/readme.md

-# Master's Thesis Repository: Claim Verification Enhancement
+# Master's Thesis Repository: Enhancing Retrieval of Multi-Hop Claim Verification in the HoVer Dataset with Claim Decomposition Using Large Language Models

 ## Introduction
 This repository contains all the research materials and code associated with my master's thesis on enhancing the process of claim verification.